MP Estate Planning UK

 Navigating UK Inheritance Tax as a Non-Resident

-We specialise in guiding non-residents through the complexities of UK inheritance tax, ensuring you are well-informed and prepared.
+At MP Estate Planning, we specialise in guiding non-residents through the complexities of UK inheritance tax, ensuring you are well-informed and properly prepared.
 For more information on the inheritance tax limit in the UK, visit our website.
 Want to protect your estate from unnecessary inheritance tax?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.

 Key Takeaways

-• Non-UK residents are liable for UK inheritance tax on their UK assets.
+• Non-UK residents are liable for UK inheritance tax on their UK-situated assets, including property, bank accounts, and investments.

 Understanding Inheritance Tax in the UK

-Understanding the intricacies of UK inheritance tax is crucial for effective estate planning.
-As a non-resident with assets in the UK, it’s essential to grasp how inheritance tax works and its implications for your estate.
+Understanding the intricacies of UK inheritance tax is the foundation of effective estate planning.
+As a non-resident with assets in the UK, it’s essential to grasp how IHT works and what it means for your estate and your beneficiaries.

 What is Inheritance Tax?